lawrie/ulx3s_retro/README.md

 The most popular mini-computer was the PDP-11 and there are recreations of this.
 For example, the Mister project includes a recreation of the Russian [BK0011M](https://github.com/MiSTer-devel/BK0011M_MiSTer) machine, which uses a clone of the PDP-11 CPU.

-In 1969, development the Unix operating system was started, with the first releases in the early 70srunning on a PDP-11.
+In 1969, development the Unix operating system was started, with the first releases in the early 70s running on a PDP-11.

 ### The 1970s